funfair-tech/fun-wallet-docs/docs/guide/web-sdk/approval-modal.md

 ## Sending Transactions and Signing Data

 The Wallet has its own approval modal.
 This will appear any time you need to sign something, and gives the full details of what you're about to sign.
 This is hosted in the Wallet itself which protects the dApp from being able to hijack it and makes the process secure.
-For example a malicious dApp would be prevented from being able to send transactions without you knowing.
+For example, a malicious dApp would be prevented from being able to send transactions without you knowing.
 Due to security constraints, this is not optional and can't be turned off by the user.
-The SDK handles the popping for you so the dApp does not need to do anything.
+The SDK handles the popping for you so the dApp doesn't need to do anything.

 ### Sending a Transaction